sburris0/Flawcastr-public/readme.md

 ===

+# HOW TO CONTRIBUTE

+At the moment, I am seeking assistance of any sort from people with relevant skills/knowledge with whom I have a direct relationship (or, at least, a friend-of-a-friend relationship).
+Ideally I would channel feedback (however provided) into the project to begin with, with an eye to making this project available to a wider range of contributors in the future.

+If you're interested in contributing, please contact me:
+- Email: sonnie.bailey@outlook.com
+- Phone: +64 21 0269 2213

+===

 # CURRENT STATE

 Context for this project (July 2024, around the time it was first made available on Github) can be found here: https://sonniebailey.com/flawcastr-open-source-project/.